Shouree/storm-http-framework/doc/02-Language_Reference/02-Basic_Storm/01-Names.md

 Names in Basic Storm
 ====================

-Names in Basic Storm are similar to the [generic syntax](md:../Storm/Names) of Storm.
+Names in Basic Storm are similar to the [generic syntax](md:../Storm/Names) in Storm.
 The syntax of names are, however, altered slightly to allow using the dot `.` operator for member access, like C++ and Java.
 The difference from the generic Storm syntax is as follows: